-- Binary classification with scores and thresholds require an extension to the simple confusion matrix.
-Firstly, how do we calculate true/false positives/negatives if the algorithm says "Yes" only if the score exceeds a given threshold?
-Secondly, how do we favor algorithms that assign higher scores for positives (and lower for negatives)?
-The Receiver Operating Characteristic Curve (ROC Curve) is a simple tool to answer these questions. - The ROC curve is a 2-dimensional plot with the x-axis denoting the false positive rate (FPR) and the y-axis denoting the true positive rate (TPR).
-The ideal point is (0,1), i.e., the upper-left corner with accuracy (ACC), precision (PPV), and recall (TPR) at 100% and fall-out (FPR) and miss rate (FNR) at 0%.
+- Binary classification with scores and thresholds Binary classification with scores and thresholds "Yes" only if the score exceeds a given threshold? how do we favor algorithms that assign higher scores for positives (and lower for negatives)? - The ROC curve is a 2-dimensional plot with the x-axis denoting the false positive rate (FPR) and the y-axis denoting the true positive rate (TPR).
+The ideal point is (0,1), i.e., the upper-left correct with accuracy (ACC), precision (PPV), and recall (TPR) at 100% and fall-out (FPR) and miss rate (FAR) at 0%.
 In general, the more north-west the better, the more south-east the worse the performance is. - Example without scores and thresholds:

-- Adding scores and threshold changes the way the algorithm decides.
-With binary classification, assume that the prediction is based on a random variable X which is a score for the current instance.
-The higher the score, the more likely it is a positive case, the lower the score the more likely it is a negative case.
-A threshold T is required such that the algorithms yields "Yes" if X > T and "No" otherwise. - Let $f_p(x)$ denote the probability density of X if the instance belongs to class "positive" - Let $f_n(x)$ denote the probability density of X if the instance belongs to class "negative" - We can calculate the various rates as a function of the threshold T as follows or visually
+- Adding scores and threshold random variable X which is a score "Yes" if X > Tand "No" otherwise." - Let $f_p(x)$ denote the probability density of X if the instance belongs to class "positive" - Let $f_n(x)$ denote the probability density of X if the instance belongs to class "negative" - We can calculate the various rates as a function of the threshold T as follows